Close connectedness of the moduli stack of reduced curves: Introduction

 There is a natural stratification of $\Ter^g_{\vec{c}}$ related to the torus action according to how much of the subalgebra $B$ belongs to each degree.
+(Indeed, it is a Bia{\l}ynicki-Birula decomposition, albeit of a singular scheme.)
 The stratification by numerical monoids of \cite[Section 3]{ishii_moduli_subrings} is a special case.

 \begin{definition} Let $B$ be a $k$-point of $\Ter^g_{\vec{c}}$.
 Denote by $\mm$ the maximal ideal of $A^+_{\vec{c}} \otimes k$.
 The \emphbf{vanishing sequence} of $B$ is the sequence $(k_d)_{d \in \ZZ}$ given by